Editor’s note: This post comes from our Constant Contact UK office. You can view all the posts from our UK team here.

 Integrating email and social media is the marketing trend du jour.
 We know because we asked some of the UK’s leading digital marketing experts for their top tips and collated them for this short infographic.
-We’ve also published an in-depth white paper for any business looking for practical tips and advice on the topic, which is available here.

 This week we’re expanding on the thoughts of Dave Chaffey, CEO of marketing advice website Smart Insights, who says: